HISPlayer/UnityVR-SDK/audio-retrieval.md

 </p>

 To get the audio data, you can choose either using **GetAudioData()** or **FillAudioData()** API.
-Please refer to below APIs section and HISPlayer Meta Quest Spatial Audio Sample section.
+Please refer to below APIs section.

 ## Related APIs